i2p/i2p.www/i2p2www/spec/proposals/134-gost.rst

 Specification
 =============

-Only GOST R 34.10-2012 and GOST R 34.11-2012 are supported Two new signature types:
+Only GOST R 34.10-2012 and GOST R 34.11-2012 are supported.
+Two new signature types:
-8 - GOSTR3410_GOSTR3411_256_CRYPTO_PRO_A stands for public key and signture type of 64 bytes, hash size of 32 bytes and parameters set CryptoProA (aka CryptoProXchA)
+9 - GOSTR3410_GOSTR3411_256_CRYPTO_PRO_A stands for public key and signture type of 64 bytes, hash size of 32 bytes and parameters set CryptoProA (aka CryptoProXchA)
-9 - GOSTR3410_GOSTR3411_512_TC26_A stands for public key and signature type of 128 bytes, hash size of 64 bytes and parameters set A from TC26.
+10 - GOSTR3410_GOSTR3411_512_TC26_A stands for public key and signature type of 128 bytes, hash size of 64 bytes and parameters set A from TC26.

 Migration
 =========